I was listening to Jesy Nelson interview on BBC, and it felt like a Déjà vu.

-I was speaking to a young lady in her early twenties who told me that three or so years earlier she appeared on one of Britain’s TV talent shows, together with her twin sisters.
+I was speaking to a young lady in her early twenties who told me that three or so years earlier she appeared on one of Britain’s TV talent shows, together with her twin sister.

 The babyface looking twins, who had no other siblings, had a dream to become successful and famous through one of Britain’s TV talent shows.
 They attended auditions where they signed paperwork, effectively assigning to the producers all rights in the production.

 They made it through the first audition but failed to reach the finals.
 Naturally, they were disappointed but neither had made much of it.

 A few months later, when the show was aired on national TV, the sisters were shocked to see and hear how bad the producers made them sound.